brendanhay/gogol/gogol-cloudtrace/README.md

 ## Description

-A client library for the Google Stackdriver Trace.
+A client library for the Google Cloud Trace.

 ## Contribute